ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference 2.md

 - 0: Normal Insert
 - 1: Direct-Path Insert

-Because the Direct-Path Insert method creates an index after data synchronization, index inconsistent may occur if synchronization fails.
+When using the Direct-Path Insert Method in the replication SYNC process, the index is recreated after data synchronization.
+Therefore, if the replication SYNC process fails, index inconsistency may occur.

 Please refer to *Administrator’s Manual* for in-depth description on Direct-Path Insert.